You are looking for a great Amazon virtual assistant for your business, but have no idea where and how to find the best one?

 Whether you are working with a sourcing agent or want to find a factory on your own, the research, selection, approaching and negotiating takes a lot of time.

 Your Amazon virtual assistant can take on these tasks for you:

-- Setting up a contract
+- Setting up a contract – preparing the order-contract

-- Handling invoices
+- Handling invoices – handling and payment of supplier-invoices

 Virtual assistants can not only perform repetitive and simple everyday tasks.

 Many virtual assistants have great skills in creative areas such as copywriting, photography or graphic design for your Amazon listings